sakaal/admin_client_ansible/README.md

 1. Make sure that the latest data on the sensitive data volume has been backed up as appropriate, according to the usual practice.

+1. If you have pending or uncommitted changes in any of the local working copies of CMDBs or other repositories, finish them and either commit or discard local changes.
+   - Remove local copies of repositories, which are fully up to date and in sync with their remote origins.
+This is safer than dependence on a successful migration.
+   - If you must leave unfinished work in your local copies of any repositories, then prepare for the risk of delay or loss of work in case anything goes wrong with the migration or there is delay in setting up the new ACS.

 1. Create an archive of all the other local data that you intend to keep.
    - Key rings and trust databases (GPG, Java KeyStores)
    - Home directories (personal identities, settings, workspaces, documents,